-In December 2007, the FAS issued SFAS No. 141R, "Business Combinations".
+In December 2007, the FASB issued SFAS No. 141R, "Business Combinations."
 This statement provides companies with principles and requirements on how an acquirer recognizes and measures in its financial statements the identifiable assets acquired, liabilities assumed, and any noncontrolling interest in the acquiree as well as the recognition and measurement of goodwill acquired in a business combination.
 This statement also requires certain disclosures to enable users of the financial statements to evaluate the nature and financial effects of the business combination.
 Acquisition costs associated with the business combination will generally be expensed as incurred.
+To the extent that the acquisition costs were incurred prior to the effective date of this statement SFAS No. 141R provides for restatement of prior year periods in future filings to reflect the expensing of transaction costs related to acquisitions as if the statement had been applied in those periods.
 This statement is effective for business combinations occurring in fiscal years beginning after December 15, 2008.
 Early adoption of FASB Statement No. 141R is not permitted.
-The company is evaluating the impact the application of this guidance will have on the company's financial position, results of operations and cash flows.
+The company will adopt this statement for acquisitions consummated after the statement's effective date, including the acquisition of Turbochef, which was completed in January 2009 subsequent to the fiscal 2008 year end.
+Accordingly, the company will apply the principles of SFAS No. 141R in valuing this acquisition.
+Middleby shares of common stock which were issued in conjunction with this transaction, will be valued using the share price at the time of closing in determining the value of the purchase price.